 Make Me Look Cute, I’m Pregnant

 I’m generally pretty cheap, and I am 95% sure this is my last pregnancy.
 So I couldn’t justify buying maternity gear with the, “I’ll use it next time, too” excuse.
-So I wanted to be careful.
+So I wanted to be careful and choose inexpensive maternity clothes.
 Honestly, it’s been tempting to wear my husband’s big sweat pants and oversized T-shirts to the gym.
 But I am a sweaty person and actual sweats are so gross for me to work out in.
 Plus, I ditched cotton T-shirts once I realized that they made me sweat even more by inhibiting the airflow during my workouts.
 SO.
 My hunt for maternity activewear had some criteria.

 My maternity activewear had to:

 - Tell any questioning eyes that yes, I am indeed pregnant.
 No, I didn’t drink a case of beer right before coming to the gym.

 - Be cute enough to wear anywhere.
 Preschool pickups?
 Grocery store?
 No problem.